 Strawberries can be stored unwashed in the fridge for up to 5 days but are tastiest eaten at room temperature.
 So bring them out of the fridge a few hours before you intend to eat them for the best flavor.

 Strawberries can also be frozen.
-Wash them, pat them dry with a paper towel and lay them on a baking tray lined with baking paper and place in the freezer.
-Once frozen, strawberries can be transferred to freezer bags and stored for 2 months.
+Wash them, pat them dry with a paper towel and lay them on a baking tray lined with baking paper.
+Place in the freezer and once frozen, strawberries can be transferred to freezer bags and stored for 2 months.

-Some fruits will continue to ripen after they are picked, such as peaches, bananas and blueberries among others.
-However, strawberries are not one of them.
-Strawberries will not ripen once they have been picked.
+Some fruits will continue to ripen after they are picked.
+They include fruits such as peaches, bananas and blueberries, among others.
+However, strawberries are not one of them and do not ripen after picking.

-They can, however, continue to change color.
+However, they can continue to change color once harvested.
 If left on the kitchen bench for a day or two, their color will develop further, though, this is not a ripening process.

-It is, of course, preferable to leave the fruit on the plant to ripen by the sun, however, if pests such as lizards and birds are also inline for your ripe fruit, harvesting them on the early side may be a good option.
+Of course, it is preferable to leave the strawberry on the plant to ripen by the sun, but if pests such as lizards and birds are also inline for your ripe fruit, harvesting them on the early side may be a good option.

 Remember, the strawberry must be mature with color change already underway.

-Strawberry plants will naturally produce runners.
-These are new plants and one of two ways strawberry plants reproduce.
+Strawberry plants naturally produce runners.
+These are brand new plants and one of two ways strawberry plants reproduce.
 The other is through seed on the outside of the fruit.

-In the first year, it is best to remove the runners from the original plant to encourage the plant to put all its energy into growing big and healthy.
+In the first year, it’s best to remove the runners from the original plant to encourage the mother plant to put all its energy into growing big and healthy.
 (You can re-plant the runner in a pot or elsewhere in the garden).
-In later years you can allow the runners to remain on the original plant to produce new plants.
+In later years you can allow the runners to remain on the original plant to produce new strawberry plants.

-However, once the plant starts producing runners for the season it will stop fruiting.
+However, it’s important to note that once the strawberry plant starts producing runners for the season it will stop fruiting.
 The fruiting season can be extended by not allowing the plant to produce runners.
 You do this by cutting them off as soon as they form.

 Pests and Disease

-Disease can be reduced by purchasing your strawberry plants from your local garden center or reputable seller with certified virus-free plants.
+Disease can be reduced by purchasing your strawberry plants from your local nursery or reputable seller with certified virus-free plants.

-A large portion of disease affecting strawberry plants is caused by varying fungus’s.
-Many diseases can be reduced or eliminated with good soil health and drainage.
+A large portion of diseases affecting strawberry plants is caused by various fungus’s.
+But many diseases can be reduced or eliminated with good soil health and drainage.